 The Short-term Housing Problem Made Worse by Paris City Hall

 When it comes to short-term housing, the situation is even more bleak in Paris thanks to a law that forbids renting out your furnished apartment for less than one year, unless it’s your primary residence.
 Lately, the city has been cracking down on vacation rentals in Paris, blaming that industry for the current housing shortage.
 I’m not so sure about that; I’m more inclined to believe that the true culprit, much like in New York, is the sweeping gentrification transforming the city—uncontrolled and under-regulated property development ravaging working class neighborhoods at an alarming rate.
 But this is a topic for another day.

-I had a helluva time finding affordable housing for my stay, and in the end, I had to cobble some things together, relying on the kindness of friends and strangers—three different apartments during my three months here.
+I had a helluva time finding affordable housing for my stay, and in the end, I had to cobble some things together, relying on the kindness of friends and strangers—four different apartments during my five months here.
 That’s a lot of moving around but I’m grateful just to have a roof over my head.
 I’ve decided to make an adventure of it, and I’ll be writing about the experience.
 Stay tuned for more about that.

 A Conundrum for the Locals